Grab-n-Go Snacks for Toddlers

 Before heading off to do your weekly grocery shopping, make a list of some of your toddler’s favorite snacks, or think of some new ones he/she may like to try.
 Look up ideas from your favorite cookbook or magazine, or try our ideas below.
 Make sure to include the ingredients on your grocery list.

 Here are some nutritious ideas to arm your grab-n-go snack arsenal.
 Where an asterisk (*) is found, please note that these snacks must be kept at a safe temperature (less than 40°F) to prevent spoilage.
+Food safety is key!
 Keep these snacks in a refrigerator, cooler or insulated lunch sack with ice.

 - PB&J sandwich made with almond butter and fruit preserves